-1.6- Accessories.
+1.6.- Accessories.

-1.6.1- PC based configuration software.
+1.6.1.- PC based configuration software.

-Software is available for the digital control panel (I-Link), that means of which the user can perform all the control panel programming in a simple and intuitive way.
+Software is available for the addressable control panel LYON (I-Link), that means of which the user can perform all the control panel programming in a simple and intuitive way.
 With this system it will be possible to maintain the configuration for future use.
+The minimum configuration of the PC is:

-2- Installation
+2.- Installation

-2.1- Control panel installation.
+2.1.- Control panel installation.